-We recommend the City establish an ongoing, confidential public input process focused on communities of color, the homeless, and other at-risk groups.
+We recommend the City establish an ongoing, confidential public input process centering communities of color, the homeless, and other at-risk groups.
 We recognize that a trove of information from past public input processes on policing exists.
-However, these past efforts suffered from two weaknesses: they did not adequately provide accessible yet confidential means for marginalized communities to share their views; and they were not rigorously evaluated for their impacts on police-community trust and perceptions of police legitimacy.
-We believe that strong evaluation will better inform the design of both input processes and broader trust-building initiatives.
+However, these past efforts suffered from two weaknesses.
+First, they did not adequately provide accessible yet confidential means for marginalized communities to share their views; we believe that a proactive outreach component is essential.
+Second, they were not rigorously evaluated for their impacts on police-community trust and perceptions of police legitimacy; strong evaluation will better inform the design of input processes and trust-building initiatives more broadly.
 We also recommend the City carry out an anonymous survey of police officers to solicit perspectives about their work, racial bias, and building stronger relationships with the community.
 We suggest that the City connect with two ongoing community input processes on race and policing, one by the local group Yolo People Power and the other by the University of California-Davis's Center for Healthcare Practices.
+As a broader trust-building measure, we also suggest demilitarizing the appearance of officers, for example through permitting more casual clothing when appropriate.